(Page updated October 2018)

 Have you ever started one of those seemingly-endless videos that warn you about 5 foods that will trigger fat storing?
 It would be nice if they STARTED by telling you what they are, it would have saved me from a mind-numbing half-hour of waffle, because I don’t use concentrated fruit juice, margarine, whole wheat bread, soy or GM corn, so the whole thing was a waste of my time.

 It is horrifying to imagine that Europe is considering legislation for obesity to be treated as a disability, it will bankrupt this country, it already costs a million pounds an hour!!
 Imagine, you have gone through all kinds of problems trying to gain official acceptance of an illness, and then someone is instantly accepted purely on the basis of what the scales say.
 You could just jump the queues by getting fat!
 The majority of morbidly obese people only have themselves to blame.
-Removing pains has allowed me to live a much more active life, and conversely, losing some weight has relieved some of the pains.
-Incredibly, I lost nearly 2 stones in 2 months.
-The bad news is that this involved many long hours of heavy manual labour, rearranging our collection of pianos.
+Removing pains has allowed me to live a much more active life, and conversely, losing some weight has relieved some of the pains, but it is a struggle, and considering how they go on about obesity, the NHS are not helpful.
+Incredibly, I lost nearly 2 stones in 2 months, but the bad news is that this involved many long hours of heavy manual labour, rearranging our collection of pianos.
 During that period, I ate and drank normally, drank Coke when I needed it, occasional chips, rarely fast food, ice-cream at bedtime.

-Someone said it was a waste of energy moving pianos around the room, and I should go to the gym instead.
+Someone said it was a waste of energy moving pianos around, and I should go to the gym instead.
 Am I missing something?
 In what way is going to the gym more useful than leading an active life?

 It’s worrying that the new tax on sugary drinks will encourage more people to use artificial sweeteners.
 Do you use diet drinks to try to lose weight?
 They may contain 'ASPARTAME', which is also marketed as 'Nutra Sweet', 'Equal', or 'Spoonful'.
 Too much of this can mimic the symptoms of multiple sclerosis, dementia and systemic lupus, as well as causing skin problems.
 Dentists recommend using sugar-free chewing gum, but it contains aspartame.
 Someone I know has been told for years by her doctor that she may have lupus, although tests have not been able to confirm it.
 Recently, she was unable to buy her favourite lemonade, and accidentally bought one without aspartame.
 Her symptoms began to abate within days.
+Now the panic about sugar has led to massive over-use of artificial sweeteners such as aspartame, with no though about their long-term effects.
+NHS advice about certain conditions indicates that a third of patients suffer symptoms when they use aspartame.
+Why is it allowed in drinks?
+I don’t mind having less sugar, but I object to using these dangerous ingredients.
 For more information, see

 I CAN SEE CLEARLY NOW THE PAIN HAS GONE